 - I did not list an amount of blueberries because everyone is different.
 I love to add lots of little wild blueberries so you are sure to get a few in every bite!

 - Cover and place in the fridge for at least an hour so it thickens up.
-You can also leave it there overnight
+You can also leave it there overnight.

-- When chilled, use a cookie scoop to scoop the dough onto a Silpat lined baking sheet
+- When chilled, use a cookie scoop to scoop the dough onto a Silpat lined baking sheet.

 - Flatten the biscuits using the bottom side of a glass.
-I find that wetting the bottom and twisting as you press makes the perfect flat biscuit
+I find that wetting the bottom and twisting as you press makes the perfect flat biscuit.

-- If you want a nice glaze on your biscuit, brush with beaten egg
+- If you want a nice glaze on your biscuit, brush with beaten egg.

-- You can also dust them with cinnamon or coconut sugar for sweeter biscuit
+- You can also dust them with cinnamon or coconut sugar for sweeter biscuit.

-- They turn blue with some blueberries added
+- They turn blue with some blueberries added.

-- Bake at 350°F for 15 minutes
+- Bake for 15 minutes.

-- Allow to cool on drying rack
+- Allow to cool on a drying rack.

 - Store in an airtight container, preferably in the fridge.
 Lasts up to one week.

 P.S.
-If you want to find the best gluten free items online (best prices around, believe me I have checked!) with free shipping, I highly recommend Thrive Market, they even have a special Gluten Free section.
+If you want to find the best gluten-free items online (best prices around, believe me, I have checked!) with free shipping, I highly recommend Thrive Market, they even have a special Gluten-Free section.
 CLICK HERE to check them out!